hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step3.md

 `cat nginx.yaml`{{execute}}

-Typically manifests are places in source version control in YAML file format.
-Kubernetes also accepts manifests as JSON but since we often edit these files, the YAML format tends to be easier to read and edit than JSON.
+Typically manifests are sources stored in version control in YAML file format.
+Kubernetes also accepts manifests in JSON form but since we often edit these files, the YAML format tends to be easier to read and edit than JSON.

 Let's deploy the manifest.

 `kubectl create -f nginx.yaml`{{execute}}

-Notice the manifest defined both a `Kind: Deployment` and a `Kind: Service`.
-The Deployment defined the Nginx in a container and in a Pod.
-The Service is a access point and load balancer in front of the Pod.
+Notice the manifest defines both a `Kind: Deployment` and a `Kind: Service`.
+The Deployment defines the Nginx in a container and in a Pod.
+The Service provides an access point and load balancer in front of the Pod.
 This specific deployment has three Pods specified.

-like we did in the previous step, inspect the starting resources.
+As we did in the previous step, inspect the starting resources.
 This time they are named `nginx-two`.

 `kubectl get deployments,replicasets,pods,services`{{execute}}.